Service Battery Warning on Mac – Do You Need to Replace the Battery?

-While very reliable, it can occasionally have issues which require a reset.
+While very reliable, it can occasionally have issues that require a reset.
 The process is straightforward, but any customizations to your power plans or hardware settings may also be reset.

 - Shut down your MacBook.

 - Press left Shift+Ctrl+Option+the power button at the same time and hold.

 - Release all keys at the same time.